StratifyLabs/StratifyBlog/content/device/2013-10-15-Motor-Control-using-PWM-and-PID.md

 ### Results

-To see how the well the code works, the output is plotted against time using the following MATLAB (or octave) script.
+To see how well the code works, the output is plotted against time using the following MATLAB (or octave) script.

 ```
 output = load("log.txt");